F5EMEA/oltra/setup/keycloak/README.md

 kubectl create namespace keycloak
 ```

+> ### Step 1a update the configmap first (optional)
+>
+> If you have come here from an OIDC example and you have the `EXTERNAL-IP` of your NGINX ready, then you can update the `kc-configmap.yaml` here before you deploy it.
+>
+> This saves you from needing to update it in the browser later.
+>
+> To update, simply execute: `sed -i -re 's/10.1.10.171/YOU-EXTERNAL-IP' kc-configmap.yaml`

 ## Step 2.
 Deploy Keycloak

-The first step is to import our `realm` configuration via a `ConfigMap`.
+The second step is to import our `realm` configuration via a `ConfigMap`.
 The configmap will be mounted into the keycloak pod
-as a volume under `/opt/keycloak/data/import` and because we pass in the `--import-realm` argument to keycloak it will import
+as a volume at start up and keycloak will import our `OltraKeyCloak` realm from it.
-the `OltraKeyCloak` realm for us.

 ```
 kubectl apply -f kc-configmap.yaml